ashwinv1184/FPGA-VSD-Projects/README.md

 5) LED Control system processing:
 RGB driver converts UART signal to PWM output
 All RGB LEDs respond similarly to the given input signal Electric Current limiting set to minimum (0b000001) for each connection (channel).
-Internal oscillator provides clock reference
-Frequency counter generates timing signals
-Used for PWM generation and LED control
+The Generation of timing signals (clock signals) is provided by the Frequency Counter and also used for generation of PMW (Pulse Module Width) and Time signals.
+Pulse Module Width (PMW) refers to a technique used in digital electronics and telecommunications to control the width of pulses in a digital signal.